tbellisiv/clojure-emacs-cider-intro/docs/Spiking_Cider/Paredit.md

 # Paredit

-[Paredit](https://www.emacswiki.org/emacs/ParEdit) is a minor mode that facilitates the structural manipulation and navigation within LISP S-sxpressions.
+[Paredit](https://www.emacswiki.org/emacs/ParEdit) is a minor mode that facilitates the structural manipulation and navigation within LISP S-expressions.

 # Configuring Paredit